panpan0000/kubectl-chat/README.md

-This is a demo code: just to illustrate the methodology of do kubectl operation with LLM assistant.
+This is a sample code: just to illustrate the methodology of do k8s(`kubectl`) operation with LLM assistant.

+Thanks to project [Kubectl-GPT](https://github.com/abhishek-ch/Kubectl-GPT/blob/master/kgpt/kubectlprompt.py) for the great prompt as my reference.

 Usage: